ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

-The Privacy Pass architecture consists of four logical entities -- Client, Origin, Issuer, and Attester -- that work in concert for token issuance and redemption.
-This section describes the purpose of token issuance and redemption and the requirements on the relevant participants.
+The Privacy Pass architecture consists of four logical entities -- Client, Origin, Issuer, and Attester -- that work in concert for token redemption and issuance.
+This section describes the purpose of token redemption and issuance and the requirements on the relevant participants.

 The typical interaction flow for Privacy Pass uses the following steps: